Coyote Bush: Blessing or Curse?

 Roots of Larger Coyote Bush Seedlings

 Coyote brush is dioecious.
 That means it produces male and female flowers on different plants.
 They bloom between August and October.
-Male flowers are shorter and and have yellow pollen that smells like shaving soap.
+Male flowers are shorter and have yellow pollen that smells like shaving soap.
 I didn't notice this smell when I was around the plants.
 Female plants are more white and have the tufts of hair from which the seeds hang, ready to fly with the wind.
 The seeds themselves are like small black nuts.
 From my observations, this plant reproduces very successfully from seed.
-It will thrive in any sunny place, and is often the first plant to colonize land where other plants have been burned or removed.
+It will thrive in any sunny place, and it is often the first plant to colonize land where other plants have been burned or removed.

 It can also reproduce through its roots, which are amazing.
 You will discover this if you try to pull them.
 A coyote bush has a long taproot, which I will illustrate below.
 I pulled hundreds of the small plants and seedlings last week after the rain had made the soil just right for releasing roots.
 I photographed some of the roots so you could see how large they are in proportion to the portion of the plant above ground level.
-In the second picture to the right you can see the secondary branches of the roots beginning to grow.
+In the second picture to the right, you can see the secondary branches of the roots beginning to grow.
 I'm guessing that underground the larger plants resemble many trees, with as many branches below the ground as above it.
 This extensive root system will absorb any bit of moisture that hits the ground.
 New plants can regenerate from these roots.

 I can testify that the plants spread readily and seem to grow quickly.
 I will include in the photos below one of a trap I had in the yard to catch a feral cat (or try to).
-I forgot about it and the rains came.
+I forgot about it, and the rains came.
 A coyote bush germinated under it and I had a trapped trap.

-More Detailed Information about Coyote Bush
+More Detailed Information About Coyote Bush

 - Coyote Brush - Baccharis pilularis